sedm0784/vim-you-autocorrect/README.markdown

 *Why should smartphones get all the fun?*

-Find Vim's commands for correcting spelling mistakes UNWIELDLY?
-Long for a solution that approaches the EASE-OF-USE and FOOLPROOF SOPHISTICATION of your phone's autocorrect mechanism?
+Find Vim&rsquo;s commands for correcting spelling mistakes UNWIELDLY?
+Long for a solution that approaches the EASE-OF-USE and FOOLPROOF SOPHISTICATION of your phone&rsquo;s autocorrect mechanism?

 Look no further!